To see donor and support FAQs, please click here.

 No, donors will automatically receive an emailed receipt after making their donation through GiveGab.
 The receipt will include the date of the gift, amount, and the specific organization's name and EIN for donors to use for tax purposes.
 The receipt will be branded from the organization and include a "thank you" message.
 We recommend each nonprofit to personalize their "thank you" through their Giving Day Dashboard.
 Click here to find out how you can customize your message.

-Q. Why do you require a date of birth and last four digits of the nonprofit administer's Social Security number for a nonprofit's donation payouts?
+Q. Why do you require a date of birth and last four digits of the nonprofit administrator's social security number for nonprofits's donation payouts?

 As an online platform that collects, processes, and distributes money in the form of donations from supporters to organizations, GiveGab must abide by the rules, regulations, and compliance laws of the United States.
 In particular, they are required to verify that the individual registering an organization to collect donations is authorized to do so and is who they say they are.
 Additionally, GiveGab needs to verify that the organization is a legitimately registered corporation.